erikpukinskis/prototype-narrative-editor/README.md

       font-style: italic;
     }

+That's it!
+To start it up, we just do:

+    library.take('helloworld');

+You can go to [http://localhost:5000](http://localhost:5000) to see it.

 The system
 ----------

-In order for that server to run, we need to actually set up a computer somewhere that has Express and Marked and Node and knows how to fire everything up.
+Great.
+So that's In order for that server to run, we need to actually set up a computer somewhere that has Express and Marked and Node and knows how to fire everything up.

 Luckily, it's 2014 and there's a service called [Heroku](http://heroku.com) that will do all of that for us.
 We just need to provide them with two more files that show them what to do.